usnistgov/ndn-dpdk/docs/trafficgen.md

 # NDN-DPDK Traffic Generator Activation and Usage

-After [installing NDN-DPDK](INSTALL.md) and starting the `ndndpdk-svc` service process, it can be activated as either a forwarder or a traffic generator.
+After [installing NDN-DPDK](INSTALL.md) and starting the `ndndpdk-svc` service process, it can be activated as a traffic generator or some other role.
 This page explains how to activate the NDN-DPDK service as a traffic generator, and how to perform some common operations.

 ## Features and Limitations

 The NDN-DPDK traffic generator is a program that transmits and receives NDN packets as fast as possible on a network interface.
-It is designed to operate directly on Ethernet adapters, similar as a hardware appliance.
+It is designed to operate directly on Ethernet adapters, similar as a hardware appliance; it does not require a local forwarder.
-It does not require a local forwarder, and cannot run alongside the forwarder; if needed, you may run `ndndpdk-godemo` to send traffic into a local forwarder.

 You can attach producer, consumer, or both to a network interface.
 Compare to an IP/Ethernet traffic generator, the NDN-DPDK traffic generator understands NDN packet semantics.